roschler/Tab-Content-Extractor/README.md

 https://developer.chrome.com/docs/ai/built-in

+Prerequisites:

+- If you can't get the Summarizer API Playground to work, then this extension won't work for you either
+- The YouTube video must have a transcript

 # ORIGINAL PROJECT: Tab Content Extractor

 Tab Content Extractor is a browser extension for Chrome and Edge that allows users to extract and save content from multiple tabs in various formats.